BestTimesToVisit.com Logo

 Local Taxis

-Taxis are readily available in cities and larger towns, offering a convenient door-to-door service, especially for short distances or when carrying luggage.
-They are a good option for late-night travel when public transport is limited.
+Taxis are readily available in cities and towns, offering a convenient door-to-door service, especially for short distances or when carrying luggage.
+They are a good option when public transport is inconvenient or late at night.

-Cost:Starts around ¥600-¥700 for the first kilometer, with additional charges per distance.
+Cost:Starts at around ¥600-¥700 for the first kilometer, with additional charges per distance and time.
 Can be expensive for longer journeys.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.